 Overall, most of these organizations recommend a minimum of 250–500 mg combined EPA and DHA each day for healthy adults.
 This can be obtained from about 8 ounces of fatty fish per week (

 However, higher amounts are often recommended for certain health conditions.

-Bottom Line: To date, there is no official recommended daily allowance of omega-3s.
-However, most health organizations agree that 250–500 mg of combined EPA and DHA is enough for adults to maintain overall health.
+To date, there is no official recommended daily allowance for EPA and DHA.
+However, most health organizations agree that 250–500 mg of combined EPA and DHA is enough for adults to maintain their overall health.